-- Age 16-24. - Not attending any school (Secondary or Post-Secondary) as defined by State law. - Legal to Work in the United States - Low income (see below for additional detail and definition). - Have at least one Qualifying Employment Characteristic (see below for additional detail and definition). - Sex assigned male at birth and aged 18 and older must be registered for Selective Service (see below for additional detail and definition). - Able to complete WIOA Youth documentation.
+- Age 16-24. - Not attending any school (Secondary or Post-Secondary) as defined by State law. - Low income (see below for additional detail and definition). - Have at least one Qualifying Employment Characteristic (see below for additional detail and definition). - Sex assigned male at birth and aged 18 and older must be registered for Selective Service (see below for additional detail and definition). - Able to complete WIOA Youth documentation.